Long-Wan/ChineseZodiac/Readme.txt

 Nothing incomplete.

 Major Challenges:
-Centerting parts of the webpage ie. images, lists.
+Centering contents of the navbar.
+Creating "hambuger menu" for the navbar.